michael-hartmann/caps/docs/manual/manual.rst

 Further reading
 ---------------

-Some of the numerical ideas used in this library are described in `Hartmann, Ingold, Maia Neto, "Advancing numerics for the Casimir effect to experimentally relevant aspect ratios", Phys.
+Some of the numerical ideas used in this library are described in `M. Hartmann, G.-L. Ingold, P. A. Maia Neto, "Advancing numerics for the Casimir effect to experimentally relevant aspect ratios", Phys.
 Scr.
 93, 114003 (2018)
 <https://doi.org/10.1088/1402-4896/aae34e>`_.
 A more detailed description can
-be found in `Hartmann, "Casimir effect in the plane-sphere geometry: Beyond the proximity force approximation", PhD thesis (Universität Augsburg, 2018)
+be found in `M. Hartmann, "Casimir effect in the plane-sphere geometry: Beyond the proximity force approximation", PhD thesis (Universität Augsburg, 2018)
 <https://opus.bibliothek.uni-augsburg.de/opus4/44798>`_.